tbquann/qe-xsede/README.md

 Results for benchmarking Quantum ESPRESSO 6.3 on Bridges are archived in this repo.
-Latest update: October 2018.
+Last updated: October 14 2018.

 Benchmark work was carried out on two types of compute nodes (regular and large memory) on Pittsburgh's Bridges cluster.